jursonovicst/gradient/README.md

 (if you view this image on your computer, your display probably will not show a difference due to the lack of 10-bit color depth support...)

-Looping and encoding this png fioe with ffmpeg, x265, and x264 in yuv420p10le color space resulted raw h265 and h264 files, which were put into mp4 container by GPAC.
+Looping and encoding this png file with ffmpeg, x265, and x264 in yuv420p10le color space resulted raw h265 and h264 files, which were put into mp4 container by GPAC.

 If you want to recreate or modify this image, make sure, that you build x265 with HIGH_BIT_DEPTH enabled in cmake to support  10-bit mode.